meansash/self_research_1/README.md

 - **ResNet**: Addressing the degradation problem in deep networks using residual connections.
 - **Vision Transformer (ViT)**: Investigating the effectiveness of Transformer-based architectures in image classification tasks.
 - **ViT Pretrained**: Evaluating pretrained Vision Transformer models using the `torchvision` library.
+- **Vision-Language Models (VLMs)**: Analyzing the capabilities of VLMs, such as CLIP and CheXzero, in medical AI tasks.
+Zero-shot learning performance was explored, and Prompt Engineering was applied to improve model predictions
 - **Further Experiments**: Exploring advanced techniques like hyperparameter tuning and augmentation methods (e.g., CutMix).

 All models were tested on dataset **CIFAR-100** to evaluate metrics like accuracy and error rates.